Wanna optimize content marketing on your website and social networks?

 To optimize content marketing, you need to go beyond just writing great content.
 You need to make it easy to share and encourage backlinks.

 One way to encourage sharing is by using a tool like AddThis or Sumome to put share buttons on your content.
-I really love the kind that float on the right side and contain a share count.
+I really love the kind that floats on the right side and contains a share count.

 AddThis also suggests additional posts as readers get about 2/3 of the way through a post and when they share content.

 Beyond tools, there are lots of other things you can do the encourage sharing.
 A great one is creating an infographic or other cool images with your name and logo.
 Other bloggers are always looking for great content to share with their readers and they’ll pick up your content and give you a backlink — just like I’ve done here with the content from TopDog.